-Shopify is an ecommerce platform that allows anyone to sell online, at their retail location quickly, and everywhere in between.
-Using Transifex Live, you can make your Shopify store multilingual and sell your products worldwide.
+Shopify is an e-commerce platform that allows anyone to sell online, at their retail location quickly, and everywhere in between.
+Transifex Live can make your Shopify store multilingual and sell your products worldwide.
 We have a live example of a translated Shopify store.
 Use the language dropdown at the bottom right to switch languages.

 Below, you'll find instructions for localizing your Shopify store.

 Once you've gotten the Transifex Live snippet, the next step is to add it to your Shopify theme:

 From the left menu of Shopify, click on Online Store.

 Next, click on Themes if it's not already selected.

 Click the three dots on the right side of your current theme and then Edit HTML/CSS.

 Click Save, and you're done!